Losant/losant-docs/docs/experiences/walkthrough/views/forgot-password.md

 ## Create the Endpoints

 We'll be adding four endpoints, all of which will be hit by a user going through the password reset flow.
-In the experience menu, click the "Endpoints" menu item, then click the "Add" button at the top right of the list.
+In "Edit" in the experience menu, click the "Endpoints" tab, then click the "Add" button at the top right of the list.

 ![Add Endpoint](/images/experiences/walkthrough/views/user-registration/add-endpoint.png "Add Endpoint")